airbytehq/airbyte/docs/connector-development/config-based/advanced-topics.md

 ## How the framework works

-1. Given the connection config and an optional stream state, the `StreamSlicer` computes the stream slices to read.
+1. Given the connection config and an optional stream state, the `PartitionRouter` computes the partitions that should be routed to read data.
-2. Iterate over all the stream slices defined by the stream slicer.
+2. Iterate over all the partitions defined by the stream's partition router.
-3. For each stream slice,
+3. For each partition,
     1. Submit a request to the partner API as defined by the requester
     2. Select the records from the response
     3. Repeat for as long as the paginator points to a next page